 Types of research willing or unwilling to join

-Types of research willing or unwilling to join.
+Table 7 shows types of research that the participants were willing or unwilling to join.

 Information needed for decision making